dwyl/image-classifier/README.md

   There are several ways to do this.

   We can use the `pgvector`, a vector extension of Postgres.
+It is used to store vectors (the embeddings) and to run similarity searches.
 We can then run:

   - a full exact search with the [cosine similarity](https://github.com/pgvector/pgvector#distances) operator `<=>`, or
   - or use an Approximate Nearest Neighbour seach with the indexing algorithms.
 The extension proposes [IVFFLAT](https://github.com/pgvector/pgvector#ivfflat) or `[HNSWLIB](https://github.com/pgvector/pgvector#hnsw) algorithms.
 You can find some explanations on both algorithms [here](https://tembo.io/blog/vector-indexes-in-pgvector) and [there](https://neon.tech/blog/understanding-vector-search-and-hnsw-index-with-pgvector).

   This requires the `pgvector` extension to be installed in Fly.io.
 We lacked of resources to do so.

+  > Note that [Supabase](https://supabase.com/docs/guides/database/extensions/pgvector) can use the pgvector extension, and you can use [Supabase with Fly.io](https://fly.io/docs/reference/supabase/).

-  Note that you need to save the embeddings (as vectors) into the database, so the database will be intensively used.
-This may lead to scaling problems and race conditions.
+  > Note that you need to save the embeddings (as vectors) into the database, so the database will be intensively used.
+This may lead to scaling problems and potential race conditions.

   We can alternatively use the `hnswlib` library and its Elixir binding [HNSWLib](https://github.com/elixir-nx/hnswlib).
   This "externalises" the ANN search from the database as it uses an in-memory file that needs to be persisted on disk, thus at the expense of using the filesystem with again potential race conditions.